NOTE: This article was originally published on May 16, 2018. It was updated in April 2020, and re-updated again in July 2022.

 Unfortunately, the information which I had read concerning raptor tooth serrations was later shown to be incorrect.
-I proposed this idea of Lukousaurus being a basal raptor on an online paleontology forum.
+I proposed this idea of Lukousaurus being a basal raptor on an online paleontology forum in April 2020.
 In response, I was contacted by Jim Kirkland, a well-known paleontologist from Utah, who corrected me by saying that Deinonychosaurians actually DO have serrations on both the front and back edges of their teeth, but their anterior (front) serrations are much smaller than the posterior (back) serrations.
 In fact, in many specimens, the front serrations are so small that they are practically non-existent – you need a microscope to see them.
-This shows the danger of basing a hypothesis upon incorrect information, because this taints your reasoning and your conclusions.

 I myself have not seen the actual specimen of Lukousaurus, nor do I know anyone who has.
 The claim is that Lukousaursus had absolutely no serrations on the front edge of their teeth.
 However, it was also claimed in another source that raptor dinosaurs didn’t have any serrations on the front edges of their teeth either – a statement that was proven false.
 Is it true that Lukousaurus had no anterior tooth serrations, or are the serrations so tiny that they cannot be seen with the naked eye?